- Car Shipping Netherlands

 - Proof of origin of the vehicle

-- Certificate of Conformity or the Individual Vehicle Approval (if the vehicle is coming from outside the EU
+- Certificate of Conformity or the Individual Vehicle Approval (if the car is coming from outside the EU

-During the registration process, the BPM amount that you owe will be calculated.
+The BPM amount you owe will be calculated during the registration process.
 After you have paid the fee, the Customs Authorities will submit proof of payment to the RWD, and they will send you a vehicle registration certificate showing that the vehicle is registered in your name.

 Note: In some cases, BPM fees may be waived.
-Visit the website of the Tax Authorities for further details.
+Visit the tax authorities' website for further details.

-Click here to learn more about vehicle registration process in the Netherlands.
+Click here to learn more about the vehicle registration process in the Netherlands.

 Number Plate and Insurance

-After your vehicle is registered, you can obtain a number plate for your vehicle through the RWD.
-At this time it is also important to arrange auto insurance.
+After registering your vehicle, you can obtain a number plate for your car through the RWD.
+At this time, it is also essential to arrange auto insurance.
 The Netherlands mandates carrying liability insurance; you may elect to purchase more comprehensive insurance for your protection.

 Other Services